-- 1. Every student is coached by a study career counsellor. - 2.
-In consultation with the study career counsellor, the student decides how best to work on his development and how to shape the learning process. - 3.
-The student consults with the study career counsellor on the progress of the learning process. - 4.
-The study career counsellor conducts support and orientation interviews with the student in the foundation year.
-Reports are drawn up of these interviews, copies of which are given to the student.
-The student must sign these reports to indicate his agreement or, if applicable, with the note 'reviewed and not approved'. - 5.
-Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this.
+- 1. Every student is coached by a student coach. - 2.
+In consultation with the student coach, the student decides how best to work on his development and how to shape the learning process. - 3.
+The student consults with the student coach on the progress of the learning process. - 4.
+The student coach conducts support and orientation interviews with the student in the foundation year. - Reports are drawn up of these interviews, copies of which are given to the student.
+This is done in the presence of the student and stored in HPRM.
+A copy of the report will be sent to the student by e-mail. - 5.
+Students may submit a request to the institute director to be assigned a different student coach if they can give arguments for this.